openpracticelibrary/openpracticelibrary/content/practice/event-storming.md

 * 4 different colors of small square sticky notes like the 3x3 sticky notes[<sup>9</sup>](#footnote-9)
 * Permanent Markers for the stickies
 * Whiteboard markers if you use whiteboard roll, or charcoal pencils if you use drawing paper.
 Theses are useful to jot adhoc lines/arrows/annotations

-## How does it fit?

-* Typically done in the Outcomes area of the Discovery of the Open Practice Library

 ## External Resources